 They know about your loved one’s specific situation and what works best for them.
 Be sure to schedule a time to sit down with them and ask your questions or schedule a phone call.

-If your loved one is trying to rid their lives of drugs and alcohol, then it’s essential to keep them away from it.
-If you’re drinking or doing drugs in front of them or around them, then this could cause them to relapse.
+If your loved one is trying to rid their life of drugs and alcohol, then it’s essential to keep them away from them.
+If you’re drinking or doing drugs in front of them or around them, then this could cause them to return to use.
 To support your loved one, you’ll need to refrain from buying alcohol and drugs yourself.

 Do a quick inspection of the house.
 Are there any drugs or bottles of alcohol?
-If so, then have them removed before your loved one enters the home.
+If so, remove them before your loved one enters the home.

 It’s also not uncommon for a loved one to ask someone to buy alcohol or drugs for them.
 Stay firm and refuse to do so.

-If needed, then you can also consider placing them in a safe or safety box that locks with a key or code.
-You should then put this box in a hidden place as well to eliminate all temptation.
+If needed, you can also consider placing them in a safe or safety box that locks with a key or code.
+You should then put this box in a hidden place to eliminate all temptation.